staceyJayneLewis/cake-tin/TESTING.md

     ![screenshot](documentation/bug14.png)

-    - To fix this, an if statement in the success toaster code for when the total amount of items is above 0.
+    - To fix this, adding an if statement in the success toaster code for when the total amount of items is above 0.

 - AuthenticationError at /checkout/